gochanadev/floasis-items-react/README.md

     - each contract to be deployed has the testnet address added in aliases section

 MORE NOTES ABOUT THE FLOW.JSON file
-- the following contract deployment addresses point to the FLOASIS testnet account address (cefdeb5f6fb3269b) as the deployment address:
+- the following contract deployment addresses point to the FLOASIS mainnet account address (???) as the deployment address:
     - FLOASISNFT
     - FLOASISPrimitives
     - IaNFTAnalogs